 To that end, we have put several measures in place, and want you to know that they are for your benefit, as well as those of our actors.
 So what are we doing, and what will that first show in the fall look like?

 We will be adhering to social distancing guidelines, and keeping patrons at least six feet apart from others attending.
 This means that we are limiting seating, and you may not be able to sit in your favorite spot, as tables will be assigned with an empty table inbetween patrons, and chairs in Rows A and B may not be used.
 It also means that online sales may be limited, and purchases may need to be made through our Box Office.

 We have hand sanitizer stations available.

-Concessions and bar service will not be available for our fall show.
+Concessions and bar service will not be available during intermission for our fall show.
 You will have the opportunity to preorder drinks for the start of the show that will be at your table when you arrive.
 We will determine on a case by case basis what that might look like for the rest of the season.

 We will have staggered arrival times, so that the lobby is not full of people when you arrive.

 And finally, we are requiring all those attending the fall show to wear self-provided masks.
 No one will be allowed in the Theatre house without one.
 All staff and volunteers on the floor (ushers, box office) will wear masks.
-Our actors will not be wearing masks, so we are doing what we can to help them, and our audience, by enforcing this requirement.
+Our actors will not be wearing masks during performances, so we are doing what we can to help them, and our audience, by enforcing this requirement.
 We will also be taking temperatures of everyone who attends upon arrival.
 Anyone with a temperature of 100 or higher will not be admitted.
 The rest of the season will be evaluated on a case by case basis.

 We are excited to have you back, and hope that you will be comfortable in our house.
 We look forward to seeing you soon!